Remembering Sunil Dutt: Mandoli Village’s Favourite ‘Papaji’

 I remember attending the prayer meeting held at his residence in Pali Hill.
 Sanjay Dutt surrounded by his well wishers, looked confused, said dad was to shift into their home a few days later and was looking forward to the house warming party.

 When I hugged Priya Dutt, she had tears streaming down her face and said,

 You know Maa appeared in my dream last night.
 She always sat outside on the parapet of our bungalow every evening, it was her favourite place to wait for dad when he was expected home from shooting.
 Strange, that I should dream of her in that spot last night as if she was waiting to take him home.Priya Dutt

 (This article is from The Quint’s archives and was first published on 6 June 2016.
-It is now being republished to mark Sunil Dutt’s birth anniversary.)
+It is now being republished to mark Sunil Dutt’s death anniversary.)

 (The Quint is now on WhatsApp.
 To receive handpicked stories on topics you care about, subscribe to our WhatsApp services.
 Just go to TheQuint.com/WhatsApp and hit the Subscribe button.)